openpnp/openpnp/Linear-Transformed-Axes.md

 ![Non-Squareness-Compensation](https://user-images.githubusercontent.com/9963310/96003787-e488e180-0e3a-11eb-8732-0c4d06ca2b33.png)

 Using a trusted precision square or a large millimeter paper, you should be able to detect the non-squareness using the camera crosshairs.
+The following recipe works with millimeter paper:

 1. Align the camera crosshairs with the horizontal line of the millimeter paper.
 2. Move X as far as the line goes and carefully align the horizontal crosshair with the line, trying to keep the already aligned starting point pinned.
 It may need multiple passes back and forth.